tsmanner/dnd-5e-papercraft-spellcaster/README.md

 You know 1 + your Wisdom modifier cantrips, minimum 1.
 You are so familiar with the folds necessary to cast these spells, that you can create the effect at will, by miming the process.

 ### Divine Magic
 Magical power derived from a patron diety allows you to fold divine magic into your origami, and allows you to store up to two times your Orimagi levels in spell slots worth of origami at once.
-Your spellcasting ability is Wisdom.

 ## Arcane Full Caster